platy/structures-and-algorithms/README.md

 Features:
 * All of the binary search tree
 * Maintains balance so the worst case shape of the tree still has O(log n) operations

+## HashTable

+A hashtable consists of a linear data structure of buckets.
+A hash function is used to choose which bucket a key should be placed in / searched for in.
+Typically a hash is generated and the modulo of it with the number of buckets is taken.
+Several entries could have the same hash and so some form of collision handling is necessary, a typical method is to have a linked list in the bucket.
+Collisions slow the HashSet so ideally there wont be any, though making the hashtable large enough to avoid them causes memory to be wasted.